robertmuth/Cwerg/CpuA32/README.md

 assembler notation with the following exceptions:
 * the predicate is always explicit and the first operand
 * the shift direction is used with a pre-fix notation
-* the address mode is explicit and used with a prefix notation
 * written registers precede read registers.
 This affects primarily (v)str instructions where the "storee" is moved to the end, and (v)ldm instructions where the register masks is moved to the front.